 The scheme applies also to buyers of residential property even if they had previously acquired inter vivos an undivided share of immovable property representing less than 25% of the real value of the whole of such property.

-The incentive is for individuals who, by 31 December 2021 (formerly up to the end of 2020), replace their sole residential property with another within 12 months from vacating the first.
+The incentive is for individuals who, by 31 December 2021, replace their sole residential property with another within 12 months from vacating the first.
 Duty on the first €86,000, or the pro-rata portion in case of co-acquisition, of the value of the replacement property is refunded.
 Such incentive applies provided that:

-The incentive is for individuals who acquire residential property situated in Gozo by the end of 2021 (formerly 2020), including a garage as defined, or land on which only one residential unit is to be built.
+The incentive is for individuals who acquire residential property situated in Gozo by the end of 2021, including a garage as defined, or land on which only one residential unit is to be built.
 This incentive reduces the rate of duty from the standard 5% to 2% on the higher of the consideration or value of the property.
 Such applies provided that: